 Coffee AND ice cream?
 It can’t get much better.
 These amazing coffee milkshakes are thick, creamy, and super easy to make!
 Made with either two or three ingredients, we have a coffee milkshake option for both the vanilla and the chocolate lover.

-You’ll Love this Coffee Milkshake Recipe!
+You’ll Love This Coffee Milkshake Recipe!

 So easy!
 Measure, blend, and enjoy!